 But remember, it’s not about getting the most expensive or cheapest chainsaw.
 It’s about getting the most value out of a tool that’s right for you.

-Features and Definitions Found on the Best Chainsaws
+More Features and Definitions Found on the Best Chainsaws

 Guide Bar Length – This is the length of the chainsaw bar that holds the chain.
 It determines the types of jobs you can perform with the tool.

-Shorter chainsaw guide bars are designed for pruning and cleaning up tree branches, while longer bars are made for cutting thick tree trunks and splitting firewood.
+Shorter chainsaw bars are designed for pruning and cleaning up tree branches, while longer bars are made for cutting thick tree trunks and splitting firewood.
 The rule of thumb is to choose a bar length that’s 2 inches longer than the width of the wood you want to cut.
 That gives you enough clearance at the tip of the chain for a safer cut and reduces the chance of kickback.

 20 to 24 inches is where you start to move into professional-grade chainsaws.
 These chainsaws have the most power and can cut very thick trees in a single pass.
 For larger trees, you can cut up to double the bar length if you make two opposite cuts.
-Keep in mind that chainsaws of this size are quite heavy and can cause operator fatigue when used for long periods of time.
+Keep in mind that professional chainsaws of this size are quite heavy and can cause operator fatigue when used for long periods of time.

 Gas Chainsaw – A chainsaw that’s powered by gasoline.
 They come in two types: 2-cycle and 4-cycle.
-A 2-cycle chainsaw runs on fuel that’s mixed at a ratio of 40:1 or 50:1 with oil.
-A 4-cycle chainsaw runs on just gasoline and has a separate tank for the oil.
+A 2-cycle chain saw runs on fuel that’s mixed at a ratio of 40:1 or 50:1 with oil.
+A 4-cycle chain saw runs on just gasoline and has a separate tank for the oil.

 Inertia-Activated Chain Brake – A more sophisticated version of a chain brake that’s activated by the force of inertia (not physical contact with a bar).
 When sudden kickback occurs, the force stops the chain from spinning.
 This is the safest form of a chain brake.

-Bucking Spikes – These are metal spikes on the front of a chainsaw at the base of the guide bar.
-They serve two purposes: first, to allow more controlled sawing by jabbing the spikes into the tree trunk or log so you can pivot the saw blade downward for a clean cut; second, as a safety feature to grip onto a log or tree trunk in the event of kickback to prevent injury.
+Bucking Spikes – These are metal spikes on the front of a chainsaw at the base of the bar.
+They serve two purposes: first, to allow more controlled sawing by jabbing the spikes into the tree trunk or log so you can pivot the saw blade downward for a clean-cut; second, as a safety feature to grip onto a log or tree trunk in the event of kickback to prevent injury.

 Chain Catcher – A piece of metal on the bottom of a chainsaw that’s in front of the clutch.
 It acts as a safety feature by helping reduce the risk of being injured if the chain breaks or derails.

-Which Type of Chainsaw Should You Choose?
+Which of the Best Chainsaws Should You Choose?

-Today, the top chainsaws come in three types: Gas, Corded Electric, and Battery Powered.
+Today, the top chainsaws come in three types: Gas, Corded Electric, and Battery operated.
 And each kind excels in different areas, which can make it hard for some people to make a final choice.

 If you’re having trouble picking the best chainsaw, don’t worry.